ecreall/nova-ideo/README.rst

 by your domain and add certificates (server.key and server.crt) to the tls directory.

-You need to configure some environment variables in docker-compose.yml:
+You need to configure some environment variables, copy the file docker-compose.override.yml.templ to docker-compose.override.yml and edit it.

 - SECRET: the initial admin password
 - APPLICATION_URL: your domain, same as you put in nginx-app-prod.conf